 What’s Holi without some gulps of the customary ‘Bhaang’!
 You can also add some other interesting cocktails, mocktails and juices to quench the thirst of your party-guests.
 Traditional ‘thandai’ could also be considered depending on the age and tastes of party guests.

 Having your party area well-decorated provides a perfect ambience for Holi celebrations.
-You can have beautiful, coloured-paper lanterns, colourful balloons and streamers etc. to spruce up the place.
+You can have beautiful paper lanterns in multi-colours”, colourful balloons and streamers etc. to spruce up the place.

 Organise some amusing activities to keep your guests entertained throughout your party.
 Archery, temporary colourful tattoo, dandiya-dance, rain-dance etc. can be incorporated in the plan too.

 11. Host a Bollywood Theme Party